Weekend Trip to Cardiff – Solo and Spontaneous!

 Shopping and Food

 Two streets are somewhat of a hub for shopping in Cardiff.
 Right in the middle of Queen Street you’ll find St David’s (Dewi Sant), one of the largest shopping centres in the UK.
 On its eastern end, there’s the Capitol, focused on fashion and food.
 Running south from the Castle gate is High Street, home to Victorian-era hubs Cardiff Market, Royal Arcade and Morgan Quarter.
 The latter houses Spillers Records, the oldest record shop in the world!
-Which I sadly didn’t get to visit because of missing the opening times…
+Which I sadly didn’t get to visit because I missed the opening times…

 Queen Street